1994–95 Syracuse Orangemen basketball team

 The 1994–95 Syracuse Orangemen basketball team represented Syracuse University as a member of the Big East Conference during the 1994–95 NCAA Division I men's basketball season.
-The Head coach was Jim Boeheim, serving for his 19th year.
+The head coach was Jim Boeheim, serving for his 19th year.
 The team played home games at the Carrier Dome in Syracuse, New York.
-Syracuse finished with a 20–10 (12–6 Big East) record and advanced to Second Round of the NCAA tournament before losing to eventual National Runner-up Arkansas, 96–94 in overtime.
+They defeated Southern Illinois in the first round of the NCAA tournament and advanced to second round before losing to eventual National Runner-up Arkansas, 96–94 in overtime.
+Syracuse finished with a 20–10 (12–6 Big East) record.